SkylineCommunications/dataminer-docs/connector-help/connector_help/Atos_BNCS_Packager.md

 #### HTTP "HTTP Polling" connection

-This driver uses an HTTP connection to enable polling and configuration of the device.
+This connector uses an HTTP connection to enable polling and configuration of the device.
 It requires the following input during element creation:

 HTTP CONNECTION: